manasakarisiddappa/bookingapp/README.md

--Developed a full-stack web application for booking a hotel based on user preferences.
+- Developed a full-stack web application for booking a hotel based on user preferences.
--Developed Frontend using ReactJs, Redux and backend using NodeJs, ExpressJs for seamless user experience and Mangodb is used for storing data.
+- Developed Frontend using ReactJs, Redux and backend using NodeJs, ExpressJs for seamless user experience and Mangodb is used for storing data.
 - Implemented Features like User Authentication, Login and Signup forms, Search and Filter, Hotel Listings, Detailed Hotel Page, Order Summary page, Razorpay Payment Gateway Integration etc